mmoptibuilds-commits/coldharbour/README.md

 - Status labels in addition to colour
 - Live regions for form feedback
 - Reduced-motion handling as an alternative experience
-- Responsive layouts tested from narrow phones to large desktop displays
+- Responsive layouts from narrow phones to large displays

 ## Data model

-The PostgreSQL schema contains six tables:
+The PostgreSQL schema contains six main tables:

 - `lanes`
 - `readings`